svikashk/agile/agile/scrum-sprint.md

 publisher: Zepel
 ---

-# The definitive guide to Sprint in Scrum
+# The definitive guide to Scrum Sprint
 {: .fs-10 .no_toc }

 *Scrum.*